manikpokhetra79/SocialMediaCodeial/README.md

 # SocialMediaCodeial

 Description : Codeial is a social media website which has many features like :

-Content posting,
+Content posting,.

-Commenting,
+Commenting.

+Likes.

-Making new friends
+Making new friends.

 MultiData Uploading

 Chat Engine(Not yet completed)

 # Technologies Stack: